yujunz/gitlab.com-runbooks/howto/yubikey.md

 ## Requirements

 * `gpg2`
-* `yubikey-personalization`
+* `yubikey-personalization` for Yubikey 4
+* `ykman` for Yubikey 5 (on macOS that's `brew install ykman`, on Linux the pkg name is `yubikey-manager`. ykman manual can be found [here](https://support.yubico.com/support/solutions/articles/15000012643-yubikey-manager-cli-ykman-user-manual))

 For this guide, when using linux, substitute `gpg` with `gpg2`

 Make sure your Yubikey is inserted - and let's get ready to have some fun!

-Let's set the module to behave like we want:
+**Note:** Yubikey 5 comes with all modes enabled by default, you can confirm that with `ykman info`.
+Yubikey 4 does not, so let's set the module to behave like we want:

 ```bash
 ykpersonalize -m86